kristapsdz/acme-client-portable/README.md

 Moreover, while the sandbox on Mac OS X (which is deprecated?) exists, its behaviour is not well-documented and, morever, is weakened to co-exist with the file-system jail.
-On Linux, the sandbox has not been implemented in *letskencrypt-portable*, as it's just too complicated.
+On Linux, the sandbox has not been implemented in *acme-client-portable*, as it's just too complicated.

 What can you do?